cpldcpu/BitNetMCU/readme.md

 - 24th April 2024 - First release with Binary, Ternary, 2 bit, 4 bit and 8 bit quantization.
 - 2nd May 2024 - [tagged version 0.1a](https://github.com/cpldcpu/BitNetMCU/tree/0.1a)
 - 8th May 2024 - Added FP1.3.0 Quantization to allow fully multiplication-free inference with 98.9% accuracy.
-- 11th May 2024 - Fixed for Linux.
+- 11th May 2024 - Fixes for Linux.
 Thanks to @donn
+- 19th May 2024 - Add support for non-symmetric 4bit quantization scheme that allows for easier inference on MCUs with multiplier.
+The inference code will now use code optimized for multiplierless MCUs only on RV32 architectures without multiplier.